apraga/apraga.github.io/content/blog/command-line.md

 - *Move around quickly* with [zoxide](https://github.com/ajeetdsouza/zoxide).
 It allows you to jump quickly to a directory with `z boo` (instead of `cd home/user/misc/books`).
 A must have.
-- *Manage tasks* with [taskwarrior](https://taskwarrior.org/) for non Org-mode users.
-More on that in a future post.
 - *Write papers and report* with [typst](https://typst.app/).
 More on that in a future post.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) is a modern `grep` but cross-platform and faster.
 - for the *terminal*, I use [wezterm](https://wezfurlong.org/wezterm/index.html), also available on Windows.